YashBanait23030036/Kisanology/Readme.md

-This website is for farmer
+This project is a dynamic, user-friendly website designed to provide farmers with essential agricultural updates, weather forecasts, and market prices.
+The website is built with Node.js for backend functionality and MongoDB for database management, ensuring a scalable and responsive platform.